Skip to main content

 David has formed and developed a number of businesses in the healthcare sector over the last 20 years and is a non-executive director of companies operating in a wide range of medical related businesses working in sectors such as clinical software, personalised medicine and biotechnology.

-After award of his PhD Dr Gomez took up his current post as Consultant and Associate Professor in Haemostasis in the Haemophilia Centre and Thrombosis Unit at the Royal Free Hospital in London.
+After award of his PhD Professor Gomez took up his current post as Consultant and Professor in Haemostasis in the Haemophilia Centre and Thrombosis Unit at the Royal Free Hospital in London.
 His main research interests include the genetic basis of inherited disorders of coagulation, the diagnosis and management of platelet disorders and the clinical management of the rarer factor deficiencies.
+He has a long-standing involvement in medical education and was a training programme director prior to taking up his current post with HSL.

 Tim has since overseen the build and design of over 20 laboratories throughout the UK and has experience in integrating complex pathology services.